ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers relevant error messages.

-#### B. Update and Delete a Registration Center Type in the Registration Center Type Masterdata DB
+#### B. Update and Delete a Registration Center Type in the Registration Center Type Masterdata Database

 ##### (i) Update

-On receiving a request to update a Registration Center Type with the input parameters (code, name, descr, lang_code and is_active), the system Updates the Registration Center Type Details in the Registration Center Type DB for the Code received
+On receiving a request to update a Registration Center Type with the input parameters (code, name, descr, lang_code and is_active), the system Updates the Registration Center Type Details in the Registration Center Type Database for the Code received

 1. Validates if all required input parameters have been received as listed below for each specific request